AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 it's from Bioconductor `BiocManager::install` and then try again.
 If the package fails to install, there can be a number of reasons it failed, so you will need to troubleshoot that on your own, folowing the approaches we laid out in the first part of this document.
+This [RStudio blog](https://support.rstudio.com/hc/en-us/articles/200554786-Problem-Installing-Packages) covers some reasons installation may have failed.
+This [StackOverflow post](https://stackoverflow.com/questions/25721884/how-should-i-deal-with-package-xxx-is-not-available-for-r-version-x-y-z-wa) also discusses how to attack problems with installing packages.

 _Example Error 5:_ "no method for ... object of class"
 ```